kenquiros64/music-data-deck/README.md

 ### 1. Cloning the project

 Run the following command to clone the project.
-Clone the project in the src folder of your worksapce.
+Clone the project in the $GOPATH/src folder of your worksapce.

 ```
 git clone https://github.com/kenquiros64/music-data-deck.git